Eosinophilia–myalgia syndrome

 Eosinophilia–myalgia syndrome is a rare, sometimes fatal neurological condition linked to the ingestion of the dietary supplement L-tryptophan.
 The risk of developing EMS increases with larger doses of tryptophan and increasing age.
 Some research suggests that certain genetic polymorphisms may be related to the development of EMS.
 The presence of eosinophilia is a core feature of EMS, along with unusually severe myalgia (muscle pain).

 Signs and symptoms

 The initial, acute phase of EMS, which last for three to six months, presents as trouble with breathing and muscle problems, including soreness and spasm, but which may also be intense.
 Muscle weakness is not a feature of this phase, but some people experience muscle stiffness.
 Additional features can include cough, fever, fatigue, joint pain, edema, and numbness or tingling, usually in the limbs, hands and feet.

 The chronic phase follows the acute phase.
 Eosinophilic fasciitis may develop, primarily in the limbs.
-CNS signs may appear, including numbness, increased sensation, muscle weakness, and sometimes cardiac or digestive dysfunction.
+Central nervous system signs may appear, including numbness, increased sensation, muscle weakness, and sometimes cardiac or digestive dysfunction.
 Fatigue is present to some degree, while the muscle pain (which may be extremely intense) and dyspnea continue in this phase.